IABTechLab/uid2docs/docs/portal/sharing-permissions.md

 ## Steps for Granting Sharing Permission

-Enabling sharing permissions includes the following steps.

 :::note
 As well as granting sharing permission in the UID2 Portal, you'll also need to integrate an SDK, or Snowflake functionality, into your code.
 See [Tokenized Sharing Overview](../sharing/sharing-tokenized-overview.md).
 :::

+Enabling sharing permissions includes the following steps.

 1. Log in to your UID2 Portal account.
 1. Click **Sharing Permissions**.
 1. Do one of the following:

-   - **Bulk Add Permission to Sharing Categories**: You can share with all current and future participants in one or more specific categories that you configure (Publishers, Advertisers, DSPs, or Data Providers).
+   - **Add Permissions&#8212;Bulk**: You can share with all current and future participants in one or more specific categories that you configure (Publishers, Advertisers, DSPs, or Data Providers).

    - **Review and Accept Recommendations**: Review the recommendations, add or clear recommendation categories as needed, and then click **Add Permissions**.

      If you accept a participant category, such as Advertisers or DSPs, sharing is enabled for current participants of that type, and also future participants of that type that join the UID2 ecosystem.

-   - **Add Permissions**: If you prefer, you can search for individual participants to share with.
+   - **Add Permissions&#8212;Individual**: If you prefer, you can search for individual participants to share with.
 For details, see [Using Search to Add Sharing Relationships](#using-search-to-add-sharing-relationships).
 1. Save changes.

 :::note